athieffry/HEH_ATH_2023/README.md

   BiocManager::install("rtracklayer")
   ```

-*Note:* you can check that installations were successful by loading each package using the command `library(package_name)`.
+*Note:* you can check that installations were successful by loading each package using the command `library('package_name')`.

 ## Useful things